flet-dev/website/docs/controls/datepicker.md

 ### `first_date`

 The earliest allowable date that the user can select.
-The dafault value is January 1, 1900.
+The default value is January 1, 1900.

 ### `help_text`